Skip to main content

 When it comes to off-piste, Verbier is one of the most renowned resorts in the Alps.
 This is mainly due to the accessibility of numerous possibilities found over an extensive region.
 For more information on these itineraries visit our off-piste guide.

-• Col de Mines - nice moderately steep gradient, best taken on when there's been recent snowfall as you might find it's rather bumpy if it hasn't snowed in a while.
+• Col de Mines - nice moderately steep gradient, can be bumpy if it hasn't snowed in a while.
 Drops you off at the Medran 1 cat track, a blue which will bring you to the Medran.

 • Col de Mouches - locals call this 'La Mouche'.
-Accessed by the Chassoure gondola it's a large open bowl of moderate, consistent gradient that eventually joins up with the bottom of the Gentianes-Tortin itinerary, and once on the flat section you're close to the Tortin lifts.
-In Spring beware of the 'melt-freeze' effect that takes place here and can leave an unpleasant crust on the whole bowl.
+Large open bowl of moderate, consistent gradient that eventually joins up with the bottom of the Gentianes-Tortin itinerary, and once on the flat section you're close to the Tortin lifts.
+In spring beware of the 'melt-freeze' effect that takes place here and can leave an unpleasant crust on the whole bowl.

 The Four Valleys and Mont Fort